 • Clerical or cafeteria staff

 Under Clery, a crime is reported when a victim, witness, other third party or even the offender brings it to the attention of a CSA or local law enforcement personnel.
 It does not matter whether or not the individual/s involved in the crime or reporting the crime are associated with the institution.
-If a CSA receives the crime information and believes it was provided in good faith, he or she should document it as a crime report in MAXIENT and provide this report to the PVCC department of public safety and campus police.
+If a CSA receives the crime information and believes it was provided in good faith, he or she should document it as a crime report in by creating an incident report and providing this report to the PVCC Department of Public Safety and Campus Police.
 In “good faith” means there is a reasonable basis for believing that the information is not simply rumor or hearsay.
 CSAs are not responsible for investigating crimes.
 Their role is to report all incidents immediately, no matter how minor an incident may seem.
 All investigations and crime classifications are the responsibility of sworn law enforcement personnel.

 There are two classifications of individuals who, although they have significant responsibilities for student and campus activities, are not considered CSAs under Clery.
 They are pastoral counselors and professional counselors.
 A pastoral counselor is defined as a person who is associated with a religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling and is functioning within the scope of that recognition as a pastoral counselor.
 A professional counselor is defined as a person whose official responsibilities include providing mental health counseling to members of the institution’s community and who is functioning within the scope of his or her license or certification.
 This definition also applies to professional counselors who are not employees of the institution but are under contract to provide counseling at the institution.